Jaime-Cg-si/To-Do-List-C/README.md

 *   ✅ **Module `task`:** Fully implemented and tested.
 Provides a robust, memory-safe API for all CRUD operations on individual task objects.
 *   ✅ **Module `list`:** Fully implemented.
 Provides a complete API for managing a singly linked list of tasks, including creation, destruction, addition, removal, and searching.
 *   ✅ **CLI (Command-Line Interface):** Fully implemented.
 Provides a robust interface, letting the user decides what to do
+*   ✅ **Data Persistance :** Fully implemented.
+Provides a csv file saving all the tasks provided as input from user.

 ## Features